 This post contains recommended product links.
 If you make a purchase through one of the links, I will earn a small commission at no cost to you

 How To Make Toilet Paper Roll Napkin Rings

 - hot glue

-- razor knife
+- razor knife or scissors